 Disclaimer: this post is not intended to declare a political or moral side.
 I am American by nationality and Jewish by ancestry, and I have never felt that identity so intensely as while visiting Israel.
 I am also a pacifist and a philanthropist.
 Not in the- I’m rich and donate to charities and hate war-sense, but in that my life is guided by a love of humanity, and a concern for all human welfare and I aim to promote peace.
 Therefore, in tandem with feeling connected to Israel and my Jewish Heritage, I feel a deep empathy for Palestinians.
 There is no easy solution to the conflict in the Middle East, but I think those who are quick to point fingers, or write off the solution as clear, should take the time to walk on both sides.

 I am not an expert in International Relations or diplomacy, but I am a student of the geopolitical uniqueness that makes up the Middle East.

 Studying the history of the conflict and listening to the narratives of Israelis while touring Israel, made me decide to sneak over to Palestinian territories for a day to see what the other side of the wall was all about.

-Luckily, I had met up with my Aunt in Jerusalem who was also eager to explore Bethlehem.
-A place she had visited before in a different capacity.
+I met up with my Aunt in Jerusalem who was also eager to explore Bethlehem, a place she had visited before in a different capacity.

 Bethlehem, just south of Jerusalem, is the biblical birthplace of Jesus Christ, a town with shifting control, a hotbed for controversy, and is located in the West Bank portion of Palestinian territory.